SumitKumarGarsa/iloveecommerce/README.md

 # Next.js Ecommerce

 This repo contains a work in progress Ecommerce responsive made with Next.js, Redux, Redux-persist, Hooks, SCSS and BEM.
 If you like it please give it a star :)
-## Design

-[This](https://www.xdguru.com/free-xd-ecommerce-ui-kit-by-iceo/) is the design of the project.

 ## Available pages